8 Differentiation Strategies to Bring Your Primary School Class To ‘Good’

-Differentiation and differentiation strategies, of all the teaching approaches we use as primary school subject leaders and teachers to raise up our pupils to a ‘good’ standard, have had a bit of a bad rap recently.
+Differentiation and differentiation strategies, of all the strategies we use as primary school subject leaders and teachers to raise up our pupils to a ‘good’ standard, have had a bit of a bad rap recently.

 There are so many bad differentiation strategies and it can be difficult to implement differentiation in the classroom effectively without falling into the trap of differentiating the wrong way, and widening the attainment gap we’ve been trying to close.